 Traumatic Dental surgeries IN Albany

 Sometimes, a tooth may be pushed partially out of the socket or sideways in the socket (extrusive and lateral luxations).
-Again, Dr. Aibel will reposition and stabilize your tooth.
+Again, Drs.
+Aibel or Moshman will reposition and stabilize your tooth.
 If the pulp tissue remains healthy, then no other treatment is necessary.
 If the pulp becomes damaged or infected, root canal treatment will be required.

 If an injury causes a tooth to be completely knocked out of your mouth, it is important that you are treated immediately!
-Dr. Aibel or your dentist will replant and splint the tooth.
+Drs.
+Aibel or Moshman or your dentist will replant and splint the tooth.
 Root canal treatment may be needed based upon the stage of root development.

 Injuries in children